 Who receives tutoring?

 Several hundred students each year take advantage of NHTI's tutoring programs in order to improve their academic skills and course grades.
 The program is so successful that many students who receive tutoring earn top grades in their courses and become peer tutors in subsequent semesters.

 I do well in my courses.
 How do I become a tutor?

 You must have a high academic average, especially in the courses you wish to tutor, and must display good communication skills and an ability to work well with peers.
 Tutors benefit by reinforcing their own learning and applying what they are learning in their courses, and from the satisfaction of helping other students, many of whom state that they could not have succeeded in their programs without tutoring.
 While tutors work anywhere from 1-10 hours/week, most average 2-4 hours/week.

-To indicate your interest in tutoring, submit the completed application to the Learning Center.
+To indicate your interest in tutoring, submit the completed application to the Academic Center for Excellence (ACE).